-2.12 Taverners Hill precinct
+2.12 Taverners Hill Precinct

 The Planning Proposal area has been strategically selected to locate new residential developments close to existing public transport infrastructure around Lewisham Railway Station and Taverners Hill Light Rail Station.
 Employment lands have been excluded from this first stage of implementation as at the time of preparation of this Planning Proposal, DPE was reviewing all Employment Zones.
-The next stage of implementation will review the remainder of the area.
+The next stage of implementation will review the remainder of the area

 The large residential developments between George and Upward Streets, known as Kolotex and Labelcraft, have been excluded as these have already implemented the PRCUTS recommendations and contribute to meeting the Strategy's dwelling and population growth targets.
-However, a housekeeping amendment is proposed for these sites to reflect its existing use which is detailed further in Section 2.2 of this proposal.

-This Planning Proposal has the capacity to deliver 393 new homes with 786 new residents in the Taverners Hill precinct (shown in purple in Figure 5 below).
+This Planning Proposal has the capacity to deliver 393 new homes with 786 new residents in the Taverners Hill precinct (shown in green below).

-Figure 5 - Map showing PRCUTS Taverners Hill precinct (in red) the Stage 1 Implementation area (in purple), the proposed heritage changes (in orange) and housekeeping amendments (in pink)
+Figure 5 - Map showing PRCUTS Taverners Hill Precinct (in red) and the specific areas included in this Planning Proposal (in green)